568875138/assemblyline/docs/install_ubuntu_server.md

 * Ubuntu 14.04.x Server x64 installation media.
 * Install machine (or VM) should have at least 8GB RAM and 20GB of disk space
 * Accessible Ubuntu APT repository
-* You should know the assemblyline username and password you will use for the primary account. (we suggest 'user')
+* You should know the Assemblyline username and password that you will use for the primary account. (we suggest 'user')
 * You should know the hostname that will be used for this node.

 ## Install the Ubuntu 14.04.x x64 base operating system